exploring Punta Gorda, Belize

 Located in the Toledo District of Southern Belize, Punta Gorda is a small centre of just over 5,300 residents.
 We were to use that as our base for three nights as we explored the area.
-We stayed at the Coral House Inn, a lovely six-room property located right on the Caribbean Sea.
+We stayed at the Coral House Inn, a lovely six-room boutique property located right on the Caribbean Sea.
 We enjoyed the natural seaside setting with nicely landscaped grounds populated with flowers, birds, and a couple of resident cats.
 There was a small pool, open bar with payment via the honour system, and breakfast included with our room.
+Serene and relaxing.

 I’ll devote a couple of future posts to what we learned about growing cacao in Belize and the delicious chocolate we tasted.
 But in this post, I’ll highlight two fantastic tourist attractions that a visit to Punta Gorda really should include.